Hotel & Restaurant Management Simulation

 Revenue management, sales promotion, menu engineering, housekeeping, staff management and procurement.
 Holistic understanding of the linkages between different functions and their impact on the bottom line.

 The success of the teams is measured with a number of different financial ratios, including operating profit, net profit, return on assets, and cash flows.
 Revenue management and customer satisfaction are key success factors within the hotel operations.
 Success factors for the restaurant operations include menu engineering, staff management and overall customer experience.
 In addition, the simulation contains all relevant industry specific ratios.
 Financial results are reported according to the Uniform System of Accounts for Restaurants and for the Lodging Industry.

 The hotel and restaurant simulation game is modular which allows instructors to choose whether learners’ play with both accommodation and food & beverage operations or play with only one of them.
 In addition, the system permits the instructors to modify and create their own personalized cases.

-English, French, German, Italian, Mandarin Chinese, Portuguese, Spanish.
+English, French, German, Italian, Mandarin Chinese, Portuguese, Spanish, Dutch.

 NYU Preston Robert Tisch Center for Hospitality, Tampere University of Applied Science, School of Hospitality and Culinary Arts NAIT, Estoril Tourism and Hospitality School, Copenhagen Business School, Reims Management School, SKEMA Business School, ESG Management School, Université Paris-Est Marne-la-Vallée, Institut Paul Bocuse, Universidade do Algarve - ESGHT, NH Hotels, Hochschule Harz, Fachhochschule Worms.